-Swapp ed Indicates the amount of memory swapped to disk by the hypervisor.
+Swapp ed Indicates the amount of memory swapped to disk by the hypervisor. indicates the amount of memory swapped to also by the hypervisor.

 Host Memory Usage chart

 The Host Memory Usage chart compares the amount of memory allocated and used by SQL Server to the total memory consumed on this host server.
 For additional information about how SQL Diagnostic Manager works with virtual machines and collects metrics, see How SQL Diagnostic Manager works with a virtual environment.